Regular colored graphs of positive degree: Proof of Proposition

-The removal of a chain-vertex separates the graph $G$ into two components $G_1$ and $G_2$ if and only if the deletion of any $(D-1)$-dipole of the equivalent chain separates the graph $G^+$ into two components $G^+_1$ and $G^+_2$.
+\paragraph{\it Case I. Separating chain-vertex.} The removal of a chain-vertex separates $\tilde G$ into two components $\tilde G_1$ and $ \tilde G_2$ if and only if the deletion of any $(D-1)$-dipole of the equivalent chain separates the graph $\tilde G'$ into two components $\tilde G'_1$ and $\tilde G'_2$.
 In such a case,

 Observe that in this case, the chain-vertex can represent indifferently an unbroken or a broken chain.